angular-university/angular-for-beginners-starter/README.md

 The playground has minimal dependencies,  you only need node and npm installed on your machine.
 These are some tutorials to install node in different operating systems.

-*Make sure to install the latest version of Node 6*
+*Make sure to install the latest version of Node*

 - [Install Node and NPM on Windows](https://www.youtube.com/watch?v=8ODS6RM6x7g)
 - [Install Node and NPM on Linux](https://www.youtube.com/watch?v=yUdHk-Dk_BY)